 - Make the maple rum sauce

-- 3. Remove from the heat and add the rum, stirring well; be careful, as the sauce will bubble up a bit.
-Let cool for a few minutes, then taste and add more salt if necessary.
+- 4. Remove the pan from the heat and add the rum, stirring well.
+Be careful, as the sauce will bubble up a bit.
+Let cool for a few minutes, then taste and, if necessary, add more salt.
 Cool to room temperature, then transfer to a squeeze bottle.
-The sauce can be rewarmed by putting the bottle in a pan of hot water off the heat.
+(The sauce can be rewarmed by placing the bottle in a pan of hot water off the heat.)

-- 4. Combine all the crust ingredients in a bowl and stir until well incorporated.
-Press the crust into a 9-inch spring-form pan and put in the freezer for 5 minutes.
+- 6. Press the crust into a 9-inch springform pan and place it in the freezer for 5 minutes.
 Bake in the center of the oven for 8 to 10 minutes, until the crust looks a little dry and the edges are light golden.
-Remove to a wire rack to cool completely.
+Place the pan on a wire rack and let cool completely.

-- 5. Peel the roasted bananas and remove any obvious strings.
+- 7. Peel the roasted bananas and remove any strings.
 In a food processor, puree the bananas until very smooth.
-Add the remaining ingredients and pulse until smooth, scraping the sides of the bowl periodically; do not over-process, or the cream cheese will separate and curdle.
+Add the remaining filling ingredients and pulse until smooth, scraping the sides of the bowl periodically.
+Do not overprocess or the cream cheese will separate and curdle.

-- 6. Pour the filling into the crust and bake on the center rack of the oven for 10 minutes.
-Reduce the oven temperature to 350°F (176° C) and bake for another 35 to 45 minutes, until the top is the color of light brown sugar and the center of the cheesecake is set but still jiggles slightly; a toothpick inserted into the center should come out clean.
+- 8. Pour the filling into the crust and bake for 10 minutes.
+Reduce the oven temperature to 350°F (176°C) and bake for another 35 to 45 minutes, until the top is the color of light brown sugar and the center of the cheesecake is set but still jiggles slightly.
+A toothpick inserted in the center should come out clean.

-- 7. Let the cheesecake cool to room temperature on a rack for at least 1 hour, then cover with plastic wrap and chill in the refrigerator for at least 3 hours, preferably overnight.
+- 9. Let the cheesecake cool on a wire rack until room temperature, at least 1 hour.
+Cover the cheesecake with plastic wrap and refrigerate for at least 3 hours and preferably overnight.

 - To serve

-- 8. Rewarm the sauce in a pan of hot water.
-Use an offset spatula or a thin knife to loosen the edges of the cheesecake, remove the sides of the pan, and cut the cake into slices.
+- 10. Rewarm the sauce in a pan of hot water.
+Use an offset spatula or a thin-bladed knife to loosen the edge of the cheesecake.
+Remove the sides of the pan and cut the cake into slices.
 Serve with the warm sauce and toasted pecans.
+Originally published April 22, 2010.

 - To make your own nut flour, first freeze raw nuts overnight.
-Place about 1 cup of the frozen nuts in a food processor at a time and pulse until finely ground.
+Place about 1 cup frozen nuts in a food processor at a time and pulse until finely ground.
+Repeat as needed.
 Freezing the nuts prevents them from turning to nut butter in the food processor as the blade heats up—but be warned, it will be loud!